 Please scroll down if you want to copy the Emoji/Symbol

 😈, 👺, 👹

-Copy and paste the purple horn emoji in just one click.
-Just click on the purple horn symbol copy button next to it and insert it anywhere.
+Copy and paste the devil emoji in just one click.
+Just click on the devil emoji copy button next to it and insert it anywhere.

 Devil Emoji Description